 Learning experiences in performing, performance techniques, composition techniques and styles, musicianship and analysis, aim to heighten student awareness and assist in the development of the complete musician.

 The Music Stream consists of four core days where students work towards achieving specified performance outcomes in relation to Music.
 Performance is valued as the culminating musical experience of the educational process engaged within the teaching and learning environment.
 The Elective Day is designed for students from all streams to experience another art form that interests them.
 Music students may choose to remain in the Music Stream on elective days, but are encouraged to broaden their education by choosing a class in another performance discipline.
 The Music Stream elective is Composition.
-In any of the Elective or Core Performance Days, students may have access to choreographers, directors or specialist musicians brought in to supplement the programme, as the need should arise.
+In any of the Elective or Core Performance Days, students may have access to choreographers, directors or specialist musicians brought in to supplement the program, as the need should arise.

 The Music Stream students gain performance experience by performing on many occasions throughout the year.
-These include Graduation Ball, showcase concerts, open days, fairs, studio recitals, lunch-time concerts, CD launches, various competitions, the City of Sydney Eisteddfod, corporate functions, Metro Theatre or at NIDA.
+These include Graduation Ball, showcase concerts, open days, fairs, studio recitals, lunch-time concerts, various competitions, the City of Sydney Eisteddfod, corporate functions, Metro Theatre or at NIDA.

-Students in the Primary School experience the Music Stream by becoming involved in a Primary Orchestra, which, under the direction of a Primary Music Specialist, offers our students the opportunity to extend their skills learnt as part of the Primary Orchestral Instrument Programme, which operates from Year 3 to Year 6.
+Students in the Primary School experience the Music Stream by becoming involved in a Primary Orchestra, which, under the direction of a Primary Music Specialist, offers our students the opportunity to extend their skills learnt as part of the Primary Orchestral Instrument Program, which operates from Year 3 to Year 6.
 Instruments offered include: Violin, Cello, Flute, Trumpet, Trombone, Clarinet, Saxophone and Percussion.
 Students are invited to perform at such functions as the Open Days at the College, Grandparents’ days, the Annual Music Gala, Primary Speech Day, the City of Sydney Eisteddfod and numerous other corporate events.

-Students who would prefer a more traditional approach to Music performance can hone their skill as part of the Classical Music programme in the secondary school.
+Students who would prefer a more traditional approach to Music performance can hone their skill as part of the Classical Music program in the secondary school.
 Performances are held regularly in our Recital Room that houses a full size Yamaha Grand Piano.

 A popular area in the Music Stream is the provision for Contemporary singers and musicians.
 This style of performance is strongly supported at the College.
 Jazz and rock bands develop within different year groups and play a large part in the life of the Music Stream, engaged in by both classical and non-classical players and singers alike.